How to Say Hello in Chinese: A Quick Guide to Chinese Greetings

 “Li River, China” by Sam Beasley©

-Now that you know what’s the easiest and most popular way to say “hello” in Chinese, let’s move on to some more advanced Mandarin Chinese greetings that are guaranteed to make you sound like a native.
+Now that you know the easiest and most popular way to say “hello” in Chinese, let’s move on to more advanced Mandarin Chinese greetings that are guaranteed to make you sound fluent.

 1. 早!(zǎo) – “Morning!” in Chinese